 AC #4: Early Childhood Programs & the External Environment

-Examine the external factors and relationships that impact early childhood program quality and ability to flourish.
+Examine the external factors and relationships that impact the quality of an early childhood program and its ability to flourish.
 Understand how an individual child care program fits into the broader community it serves, from the local, state and national levels.
 Assess community needs, marketing principles, and regulations, accreditation standards, funding sources, advocacy and public policy.